 Nipple Positioning

-If your nipple isn’t centered correctly in the breast shield, it will be pulled into the tunnel in the wrong way, which can injure it.
-Make sure that your nipple in centered in the breast shield.
+If your nipple isn’t centered correctly in the breast shield, it may be pulled into the tunnel in the wrong way, which can injure it.

 Other Causes

-Other issues that can exacerbate pain and damage from bleeding and cracked nipples are thrush, milk blisters, not changing breast pads frequently enough, and irritation from your bra.
-It’s a good idea to consider whether any of these might be an issue as well, and if so, seek treatment/adjust as necessary.
+It’s a good idea to consider whether any of these might be an issue, and if so, seek treatment/adjust as necessary.

-How to Heal Cracked and Bleeding Nipples
+Treatment for Cracked and Bleeding Nipples

-Once you’ve figured out the root cause of your cracked or bleeding nipples, you still might have some pain while the damage heals.
-(And unfortunately, you can’t take a break from pumping, or your milk supply will likely be affected.)
 Here are a few home remedies for cracked nipples that may be helpful to heal nipple pain faster while continuing to pump on your schedule.

 Before Pumping